Rocky Tuan: Research

 Tuan's research group focuses on bioengineering and tissue regeneration as applied to the musculoskeletal system, with an interest in translational research.
 Tuan's group has expertise in the study of adult stem cells and in the development of the musculoskeletal system.
 Among their efforts is a research project aimed at using 3D printing technology to restore function of joints damaged by diseases such as osteoarthritis, and work funded in 2016 to study model systems on the International Space Station.

+Other

+Tuan was the former mentor of University of Rochester undergraduate Annie Le, who later was a doctoral student at Yale University until her murder in 2009.